smith-erik/smith-erik.github.io/_posts/2017-12-08-Behind-the-Tweets-of-Trump.md

 Continuing on with our general exploration, we now look at in what hour of the day Trump's tweets are posted (using the entire dataset from 2009 to present).

 ![Trump's tweets per hour of day since year 2009.](/assets/hour_of_day.png)
+> The bar for each hour counts tweets during that hour.
-> Bar for hour e.g. hour 14 counts tweets between 14:00:00 and 14:59:59.
+E.g. hour 14 counts tweets between 14:00:00 and 14:59:59.

 So this look fairly normal, although we expected the frequency to drop off around midnight and not linger into 2 o'clock at night.

-> Could this be due to time zone differences?
+> TODO: Could this be due to time zone differences?
 Check out and comment on this?

 To find some more interesting results, let us instead do the same plot but for tree different periods:
 * Before campaign